mattvagni/cookiecutter/readme.md

 - Offer a set of helpers for validation user input.
 Esp. for common 'cases' such as snake_case, PascalCase etc.
 - Create an 'init' script which talks you through setting something up.
 - Allow users to specify a custom path for their config.
-- Offer the ability for people to show a message that is only shown AFTER a template is successfuly rendered.
+- Offer the ability for people to show a message that is only shown AFTER a template is successfully rendered.
 This could be helpful for things such as help-text such as: 'You can import this component like so: ...'